dsadaka/weather/README.md

 ### Caching

-If the caching of weather data does not appear to be working, you may need to run `rails dev:cache`.
+If the caching of weather data does not appear to be working, you may need to run `rails dev:cache` if you're in the development environment.
 Also, recall that if a zip code was not included in the search string, the request will not be cached

 ## Tests